RegularCookiez/noyacode-26-forensics-workshop-challs/README.md

 # Overview

-NoyaCode is a student-led cybersecurity initiative started by me and a group of like-minded peers who enjoy technical competitions.
+NoyaCode is a student-led cybersecurity initiative in EJC started by me and a group of like-minded peers who enjoy technical competitions.

 On 5th Jan 2026, we hosted a 2h NoyaCode Cybersecurity Experiential Workshop for 2026 JIP/J2 beginners.